sec-xyz/knowledge-base/labs-howto/readme.md

 3. Create another VM (aka attack box) with [Parrot OS](https://www.parrotsec.org/) or [Kali Linux](https://www.kali.org/)
 4. Add one interface connected internal network (LAN)

 WAN - connected to outside world
 LAN - connected internal network
 Host only - interface connected with Host where VMWare and VirtualBox runs

+## Networking notes
+If your guest uses a bridged interface with host wifi card, it may not work.
+Solutions
+- choose NAT interface instead.
+- or use a LAN/USB card on the Host and keep bridge mode